-20.9.2 In the event the District adds additional optional insurance plans, the District's share of the premium shall be the same as for existing plans as set forth above.
-In the event the District changes underwriters for existing insurance plans, the District’s share of the premium shall be the same as for existing insurance plans as set forth above.
+20.9.2 In the event OC San adds additional optional insurance plans, OC San's share of the premium shall be the same as for existing plans as set forth above.
+In the event OC San changes underwriters for existing insurance plans, OC San’s share of the premium shall be the same as for existing insurance plans as set forth above.

-20.9.3 The District will continue to implement the retiree medical health premium offset program wherein the cost of health premiums are offset by $10 per month for every full year of continuous service up to a maximum of 25 years or $250 per month.
+20.9.3 OC San will continue to implement the retiree medical health premium offset program wherein the cost of health premiums are offset by $10 per month for every full year of continuous service up to a maximum of 25 years or $250 per month.
 Employees hired on or after August 1, 2011 shall not be eligible for the retiree medical health premium offset.

+20.9.4 Continuous service is calculated based on benefitted employment.
+Time as an intern or in non-benefitted status shall not count toward continuous service.

-20.10 Health Retirement Account (HRA) Reopener: The District and the Group agree to reopen this Agreement to discuss HRA plan design and funding mechanism options, including District and/or employee funding, understanding the District is not making any commitment to District funding.
+20.10 Health Retirement Account (HRA) Reopener: OC San and the Group agree to reopen this Agreement to discuss HRA plan design and funding mechanism options, including OC San and/or employee funding, understanding OC San is not making any commitment to OC San funding.

 ARTICLE 21. - REIMBURSEMENT ACCOUNT